 Everest Base Camp Weather

 The weather in the world’s highest mountain- Mt.
 Everest is above freezing, which can go near -60°C to even low.
-Despite, having the extreme temperature at the summit, the Everest Base camp weather is not harsh as at the summit.
+Despite, having the extreme temperature at the summit, the Everest Base camp weather is not as harsh as at the summit.

 However, during the time of winter season and monsoon season, the Everest Base Camp temperature can also drop to -20°C on average at night.
-But the problem is not only about the extreme coldness in EBC (Everest Base Camp); it’s the hurricane, fog, and heavy snowfall that make it dangerous.
+But the problem is not only about the extreme coldness in EBC (Everest Base Camp); it’s the hurricane, fog, and heavy snowfall that makes it dangerous.

-Temperature graph of EBC throughout the year
+Everest-Base-Camp-weather-graph Temperature graph of EBC throughout the year

 Everest Base Camp weather in the winter season:

 However, I’m not saying that it is impossible to do trekking at Everest Base Camp.
-As I mentioned above, there are still daring people who are willing to call out to the Everest base camp weather and take the challenges and do the EBC trek but only in the month of December and mid-February.
+As I mentioned above, there are still daring people who are willing to call out to the Everest base camp weather and take the challenges and do the EBC trek but only in December and mid-February.

 Everest Base Camp weather in December:

 It is the beginning month of the winter season.
 During the morning and evening in the Everest region, it gets very cold.
 Although, trekkers can enjoy brilliant weather during the day.
-The sky gets clear as a crystal that provides a sharp view of the surrounding.
+The sky gets clear as a crystal that provides a sharp view of the surroundings.
 The average Everest base camp temperature during the day is around 15°C and the average Everest base camp temperature at night is around -14°C.

 Everest Base Camp weather in January :

-Similarly, the weather gets colder in the month of January.
+Similarly, the weather gets colder in January.
 The temperature reaches 4°C during the day and falls to a minimum temperature of -20°C at night.
 That’s why January is known as the coldest month of the year and trekkers will experience a lot of snowfall on the way to Everest Base Camp.
 That is why we recommend you not to take the risk this month.

 Everest Base Camp weather in February:

 It is the last month of the winter season.
 The weather has slightly started getting warmer this month.
 The maximum temperature in the daytime is 4°C and at night the temperature drops to -15°C. At the beginning of the Everest Base Camp trek, trekkers can enjoy a comfortable hike with moderate temperatures.
-In this month days are brighter with the clean sky providing jaw-dropping mountains peak covered with snow.
+In this month days are brighter with the clean sky providing jaw-dropping mountain peaks covered with snow.

-The Winter season can be an incredible time to trek Everest Base Camp since this season offers you the glorious view of Everest.
+The Winter season can be an incredible time to trek Everest Base Camp since this season offers you a glorious view of Everest.
 Very fewer numbers of trekkers choose the winter season for Everest Base Camp so, that you’ll get a lot of options for accommodations and have your own space and time to enjoy the spectacular views.
 In addition, supers are less expensive than different seasons.

 So, what should you know before trekking in the winter season at Everest Base Camp: